emqx/emqx-docs/en_US/deploy/upgrade-from-v4-to-v51.md

 The [offline messages](https://docs.emqx.com/en/enterprise/v4.4/rule/offline_msg_to_redis.html) provided in EMQX 4.x are based on an external database.
 EMQX plans to provide native offline messages (based on the built-in database) in future versions, so the offline messages for the external database have been removed from version 5.0.0.

-Look for future native offline messages that will provide higher performance and reduce usage and maintenance costs.
+The upcoming native offline messaging feature will provide improved performance and reduce usage and maintenance costs.
+Stay tuned for more updates.

-## Auto subscription(Server side subscriptions)
+## Auto subscription (Server side subscriptions)

-As of version 5.0.0, EMQX no longer provides [Auto subscription](https://docs.emqx.com/en/enterprise/v4.4/rule/get_subs_from_redis.html)(server side subscriptions) based on an external database.
+As of version 5.0.0, EMQX no longer provides [Auto subscription](https://docs.emqx.com/en/enterprise/v4.4/rule/get_subs_from_redis.html) (server side subscriptions) based on an external database.

-{% endemqxee %
+{% endemqxee %}

 ## Prometheus

-Prometheus scraping endpoint is enabled by default, and no authentication is required to scrap the metrics.
+Old Prometheus plug-in (emqx_prometheus) has been removed.
+In version 5.1, Prometheus scraping endpoint is enabled by default, and no authentication is required to scrap the metrics.

 You can use `curl` command to inspect the metrics: